-According to the U.S. Department of Housing and Urban Development, 567,715 people were experiencing homelessness in the U.S. on a single night in 2019.
-About 63 percent of those people were in emergency shelters and transitional housing programs; 37 percent were in unsheltered locations.
+According to the U.S. Department of Housing and Urban Development, 326,000 people were experiencing homelessness in the U.S. on a single night in 2021.
+Nearly half of people experiencing homelessness (46%) were individuals staying in sheltered locations, 37 percent were people in families with children staying in sheltered locations, 15 percent were unsheltered individuals, and three percent were unsheltered people in families with children.
 The U.S. Department of Housing and Urban Development defines and counts homelessness in four ways:

 - Individuals and families who lack a fixed, regular, and adequate nighttime residence.
 This includes people exiting an institution where they lived for less than 90 days and who lived in an emergency shelter or place not meant for human habitation immediately before entering the institution.

 - Individuals and families who will imminently lose their primary nighttime residence.

 - Unaccompanied youth and families with children and youth defined as homeless under other federal statutes who do not already qualify under this definition.

 - Individuals and families fleeing—or attempting to flee—domestic violence, dating violence, sexual assault, stalking, or other dangerous and life-threatening conditions related to violence against the individual or family member.

 U.S. Department of Education